bautolp/gesture_recognition/_posts/2018-08-03-skin-detection.md

 ## Limitations
 - Bright spectral lighting may cause failures
 - If hands intersect face, they will mesh with face contour

+## Future Work
+- Discrimination of different people based on their skin colour is poorly done
+    - People with very similar skin tones are detected as the same person
+    - This could potentially be corrected by tightening up tolerances and the bin count of the histogram